Portrait of Dr. Kelly Lynn Clary

 Teaching Interests

-Since 2016, Dr. Clary has taught close to 1,000 students at Texas State University, Illinois State University, and the University of Illinois at Urbana-Champaign.
+Since 2016, Dr. Clary has taught over 2,000 students at Texas State University, Illinois State University, and the University of Illinois at Urbana-Champaign.
 She has taught Direct Social Work Practice, Research Methods, Diversity Identities and Issues, Brief Interventions (Motivational Interviewing and SBIRT; Screening, Brief Intervention, and Referral to Treatment), Harm Reduction and Peer Facilitation, and Alcohol and Chemical Dependency.